AndreasHeger/CGATReport/doc/GalleryMatrices.rst

    palette
       choice

       select color palette for plotting a matrix.
-See sphinxreport`matplotlib` for a list of available color palettes.
+See cgatreport`matplotlib` for a list of available color palettes.

    reverse-palette